ANU5565/HirePilot-Agent/Readme.md

 **HirePilot** is an AI-powered recruitment automation agent built using n8n and modern LLMs.
 It streamlines early-stage hiring by automatically analyzing resumes, generating contextual screening questions, computing ATS-style scores, and sending personalized candidate emails.
-The goal is to reduce manual HR workload through intelligent workflow automation.
+The goal is to reduce manual HR workload through intelligent workflow automation

 ---